Tritonsspace/tritonsspace/README.md

 - 🔭 I'm currently working on **an MP3 player PCB**

-- 🌱 I'm currently learning **Rust, React, and computational phyics**
+- 🌱 I'm currently learning **Rust, React, and computational physics**

 - 👯 I'm looking to collaborate on **open source projects**